• About

 29 Friday Nov 2013

-Posted by edward1793 in New Posts
+Posted New Posts

-“Time is a devourer; man, more so” quotes Victor Hugo in his novel Notre Dame de Paris.
+in“Time is a devourer; man, more so” quotes Victor Hugo in his novel Notre Dame de Paris.
 Hugo’s concern about the deteriorated state of Paris’ Notre Dame Cathedral at the time his book was published in 1831 was justified.
 Time had taken its toll, as had human events such as the Reformation and the French Revolution.
 By the time of Hugo’s writing the eleven ascending steps to the medieval cathedral had become buried, statues had been removed, stain glass windows destroyed.

 And then there were the bells.
 Today it is almost impossible not to think of the bells apart from Hugo’s great character of Quasimodo, the rather pitiful servant of the archdeacon of the cathedral, whose only real joy came from the ringing of the bells.
 But in fact the bells have their own history, their own story.
 All but one of the bells were removed from the cathedral and smelted down during the French Revolution.
 The remaining bell, called “Emannuel”, cast in 1681, by some miracle survived — perhaps only due to its prodigious weight of 13 tons.
 In the late 19th century four of the missing bells were replaced.
 But the casting was inferior, the bells were never really tuned properly and became worse over time.